 School Cancellation Policy

 The Child Study Center will be closed due to snow or other emergencies when Pine Manor College closes.
-If the college has a delayed opening, the CSC will be closed.
+If the college has a delayed opening, the CSC will also have a delayed opening.

 Please tune to the following for information on school closings: